Blog

 Once you’ve rolled them out, review your SLA reports regularly.
 Are urgent tickets getting delayed?
 Are low-priority queries piling up?
 Use the data to fine-tune your response times and escalation rules.

-If you’re looking for a tool that lets you manage all of this without the chaos of spreadsheets or manual tracking, Hiver makes it easy.
-You can create SLA rules, set business hours, track violations, and get real-time alerts – without changing how your team already works.
+If you’re looking for a tool that lets you manage all of this without the chaos of spreadsheets or manual tracking, check out Hiver.
+You can create SLA rules, set business hours, track violations, and get real-time alerts, without changing how your team already works.
+Take a free trial.

 A passionate content marketer, Nidhi writes value-driven, actionable content for various teams such as customer service, finance, IT and HR.
 Her expertise lies in helping these teams engage, collaborate, and manage their workload better – by shedding insights on best practices and industry trends.
 When not working, you’ll find her tuning in to marketing and support-related podcasts, while also planning her next vacation.